online-go/goban/README.md

 ## 2. Using local fork of `goban` while working on online-go.com

 The online-go.com repo uses a goban submodule (in `submodules/goban`).
-To configure this to use your fork/branch, you can do the following from within your online-go.com repo clone:
+To configure this to use your fork/branch, you can do the following from within your online-go.com repo clone root:
 ```
 cd submodules/goban
 git remote add myFork https://github.com/<your_username>/goban.git